The strong K\"unneth theorem for topological periodic cyclic homology: THH of smooth and proper algebras (Proof of Theorem )

 makes this commuting right $A\sma_{\bS} A^{\op}$ and $ARI\sma_{R}ARI^{\op}$-module structures, allowing us to do construction~\eqref{eq:D}.
 To show that $B^{\cy;R}(ARI;D)$ is the geometric realization of the simplicial $\bS$-module~\eqref{eq:D}, we just need to produce an isomorphism of left $ARI\sma_{R}ARI^{\op}$-modules between $D$ and $B^{\cy;\bS}(A;ARI\sma_{R}ARI)$.

 By construction $D$ is isomorphic to the geometric realization of

-We can construct $\partial \Delta[2]\subdot$ as the diagonal of a bisimplicial set obtained by gluing $\Lambda^{2}_{2}$ (the faces $d^{0}$ and $d^{1}$) in a first simplicial direction along vertices $0$ and $1$ to the face $d^{2}$ in a second simplicial direction.
+We can construct $\partial \Delta[2]\subdot$ as the diagonal of a bisimplicial set obtained by gluing a copy of $\Lambda^{2}_{2}$ (the faces $d^{0}$ and $d^{1}$ of $\partial \Delta[2]\subdot$) in a first simplicial direction along vertices $0$ and $1$ to a copy of $\Delta[1]$ (the face $d^{2}$) in a second simplicial direction.
 Taking the geometric realization of the first simplicial direction, we see that $D$ is isomorphic to the geometric realization of

 (to be clear, using the $R$-action corresponding to the vertex $0$ of $\Delta[2]\subdot$ to attach $A$ and corresponding to the vertex $1$ to attach $A^{\op}$).
 Breaking $\Lambda^{2}_{2}$ as $\Delta[1]\cup_{\{1\}}\Delta[1]$, this is easily recognized as